bradybridges/mod_0_skills/classes/class_1.md

 **Methods**

 GetName(Takes first name and appends the last name to it.
-Stores result in variable.)
+Stores result in variable.
+Returns result.)

 GetAge(Checks what year the teacher was born and subtracts it from the current year.
 Returns the result.)